POST CONSTITUTION AND BYLAWS

 membership in the parent organization of AMVETS.

 ARTICLE XII.
 AMENDMENTS

 This Constitution may be amended by resolution at the annual meeting.
 Proposed amendments shall be

 submitted in writing to the Executive Committee for its review and presentation at the next annual

 meeting.
 Copies of proposed amendments shall be distributed electronically via Post 550 web site and a copy will be posted on the Post 550 bulletin board to all Post members at least ten (10) days prior to the date of the vote.
 A two-thirds (2/3) vote of the members present shall be required to amend this Constitution.
 Copies of all adopted amendments shall be forwarded to the Department for review by the Department Judge Advocate within thirty (30) days after their adoption.
 The Department Judge Advocate will forward the approved copies to the National Headquarters for placement in the permanent Post file.

 Section 1.
 At all regular and special meetings at least ten (10) members present shall constitute a quorum, providing at least one elected officer is present to preside.

 Section 2.
 A Quorum at Executive Committee meetings shall consist of five (5) members of the committee.

 Section 3.
-A quorum for the Board of Trustees shall consist of two (2) members of the Board.
+A quorum for the Board of Trustees shall consist of three (3) members of the Board.